Contaminating Goods to Cause Public Alarm

 In New South Wales, contaminating goods with the intent to cause public alarm or economic loss is an offence that carries a maximum of 10 years imprisonment.
 This offence can apply to a person who commits the offence outside of New South Wales if the offence involves intended public alarm or anxiety, or economic loss, within New South Wales.

-The offence of Contaminating Goods is contained in section 93K of the Crimes Act 1900 which states that a person who contaminates goods with the intention of:
+The offence of Contaminating Goods is contained in section 93K of the Crimes Act 1900 (NSW) which states that a person who contaminates goods with the intention of:

 - causing public alarm or anxiety, or